 And Mom always said anytime you’re sick or have a head cold, eat chicken noodle soup to get better.
 I’m sure that must be an old wise tale.
 I can’t imagine how something as simple as chicken noodle soup would actually cure a head cold.
 I wish they really would.
 Head colds can be the most miserable feeling.

-The crazy thing is that even though I don’t really believe in all those voodoo wise tales I still eat chicken noodle soup every time I have a cold.
+The crazy thing is that even though I don’t really believe in all those voodoo old wives tales I still eat chicken noodle soup every time I have a cold.
 Like a few weeks ago when my acupuncture guy said my energy levels were low & I was probably fighting something but didn’t believe him.
 I honestly thought I was just tired.
 Then a few days later…BOOM.

 I woke up and felt like my head was about to explode from sinus jam.
 So I did what I always do.
 Take a ton of zinc, vitamin C and eat chicken noodle soup.
 But this time there was just one problem.

 What to do about the noodles?
 I had some pre-packaged noodles in the pantry for chicken noodle soup, but after seeing all the suspect ingredients and sodium I decided to ax the noodles.
 I’m also following a Paleoish diet right now.
 I’ve always had a lot of digestive issues, but experienced a ton more this year from my foot injury and probably stress.

 Based on the advice of my acupuncture guy, I eliminated sodium, sugar, grains and anything sprouted from my diet until things calm down.
 It’s going on week 3 and I have to say I’ve seen significant improvement in my stomach bloating.